nataraj2/GPU_CUDA/README.md

 the maximum number of threads per block, and that is fixed to be 512 (The limits for CUDA 2.0+ for threads per block is 1024 and blocks per grid is 65536).
 In the above example, `GPU_MAX_THREADS` is the number of threads launched per block.

-### Grid-stride-loop
-In this example, we use `GPU_MAX_THREADS=512`, and `ncells=nx ny nz` is the size of the data that is offloaded onto the device.
-The general CUDA guideline is that one thread handle one iteration of the loop.
-Hence if `ncells = 800` for example, then `ncells > GPU_MAX_THREADS`.
-Hence, what is done is to take a stride over the full grid. i.e. for example, the first thread in the first block i.e. thread 0 of block 0 will handle the elements with the following indices - 0, `0+numBlocks x numThreadsPerBlock`, `0+2 x (numBlocks x numThreadsPerBlock)`, and so on.

 ### Determining the number of blocks